marcusparsons/ExtraMath.js/README.md

 The following methods are the methods that are not a part of the future JavaScript Math specification (but maybe should be) that were added to **ExtraMath.js**:

 ##area
 **area** calculates the area of a number of 2D shapes.
 The arguments required vary depending on the shape except for the first argument which is always a string containing the name of the shape.
-TThe name of the shape can be either the full name of the shape or just the first 3 letters.
+The name of the shape can be either the full name of the shape or just the first 3 letters.
 ```javascript
 //Usage: Math.area(shape, [otherArgs);
 ```